tknerr/tknerr.github.io/README.markdown

   * `git add . && git commit -m "add new blog post about foo"`
   * `git push origin source`

-Eventually I might create / edit posts on [prose.io](prose.io/#tknerr/tknerr.github.io), which makes it even easier on mobile devices or else if you don't have Git / Ruby etc. installed.

 Credits to @trunkclub for their guide [on setting this whole thing up](http://techblog.trunkclub.com/moving-from-tumblr-to-octopress/).